 But they don't have to.
 Enter our guide to all things summer rash-related.
 This rundown can help you identify and treat skin problems like poison ivy, heat rash, and chigger bites—as well as fend off future run-ins.

-But before you self-diagnose, remember this: While summer rashes can usually be cleared up with an over-the-counter cream, skin infections that come with a fever, headache, shortness of breath, or abdominal pain require a trip to the doc, warns Lewis Nelson, M.D., a New York City-based emergency medicine doctor and medical toxicologist.
+But before you self-diagnose, remember this: While summer rashes will usually clear up with an over-the-counter cream, skin infections that come with a fever, headache, shortness of breath, or abdominal pain require a trip to the doc, warns Lewis Nelson, M.D., a New York City-based emergency medicine doctor and medical toxicologist.

 What it looks like: Small zit-like bumps on the back and chest, or deep, painful, acne-like breakouts in more severe cases.

-Treat it: Use an anti-itch cream with a combo of camphor and menthol, like Sarna Original Lotion ($12, walgreens.com), calamine lotion, or 1% hydrocortisone cream to help relieve discomfort.
+How to treat it: Use an anti-itch cream with a combo of camphor and menthol, like Sarna Original Lotion, calamine lotion, or 1% hydrocortisone cream to help relieve discomfort.
 Otherwise, you need to wait for the pores to open up on their own for the rash to go away.

 See a doc if: You’re still itching after a week or if the rash doesn’t go away on its own.
 A physician may prescribe a stronger cortisone cream or an anti-acne medication to exfoliate skin and open pores.

-What it looks like: Small, red, and very itchy bumps or blisters that may also burn.
+What it looks like: Small, red, very itchy bumps or blisters that may also burn.

 See a doc if: Symptoms don’t disappear after a week.

 Your best defense: If you’ve been in infested water, towel off after swimming to decrease your chances of developing the itch.

 What it looks like: Tiny fluid-filled blisters in a linear or crisscross pattern.